TofuAo/Masjid_App/INDUSTRIAL_TRAINING_REPORT.md

 - Added webhook logging and monitoring
 - Implemented idempotency checks to prevent duplicate processing

-#### 5. Deployment
+#### 5. Deployment Preparation

-The deployment process involved containerization, server configuration, and production environment setup.
+The deployment preparation process involved containerization, server configuration, and production environment setup.
+The system is prepared for deployment scheduled for mid to end December 2025.

 **Docker Containerization:**
 - Created Dockerfile for frontend application